etxmato/emma_02/data/FRED2/README.txt

 Tape Software [AUD_2464_09_B41_ID33_02].bin
 ===========================================
+From: Hagley Museum and Library: Sarnoff/RCA Collection -Joseph A. Weisbecker's archived manuscripts and materials -Accession 2464 -Box Number AVD B41

 Save/load software, to load a program from tape press 0, code will be loaded at address 0x100.
 To save memory to tape press C (memory 0x100-0x7FF will be saved to tape).

 XMAS Music & Show [AUD_2464_09_B41_ID30].bin
 ============================================
+From: Hagley Museum and Library: Sarnoff/RCA Collection -Joseph A. Weisbecker's archived manuscripts and materials -Accession 2464 -Box Number AVD B41

 Christmas demo